dcapwell/scala-tour/src/Union and Intersection types.md

 When I was just a java programmer I thought that one of the key features of ceylon was [union and intersection types](http://ceylon-lang.org/documentation/current/introduction/#principal_typing_union_types_and_intersection_types).
 Now I see that I can do the same with scala.

 ## Scalaz
 The authors of scalaz saw this same blog post and have added union types into scalaz so you don't have to add the above types first.
-Lets reimplment the size function using scalaz's union type.
+Lets reimplement the size function using scalaz's union type.

 ```scala
 import scalaz._, Scalaz._